jhvanderschee/jekyllcodex/about.md

 ### Copyright

 Feel free to use all code on this website.
-That is the purpose of this site.
-The code of the site itsself may also be used.
-The code can be found on GitHub.
+The code of the website itsself may also be used, as this website is a demo of the code it presents.
+However, respect the copyright of the used trademarks and the licenses of the open-source software used, as their rights belong to their respective owners.